xx0lucas0xx/HTML-and-CSS-projects/README.md

 One-Page-Website

 	one-page-website.html
-[a webpage with a navbar that jumps to different sections of the page. about butterflys]
+[a webpage with a navbar that jumps to different sections of the page about butterflys with hover effects on plant photos]

 ---